10 Best Canned Foods for Camping For Emergency Survival

 • Contains preservatives—opt for organic options if available.

-4. Muir Glen Organic Diced Tomatoes
+4. Muir Glen Organic Diced Fire Roasted Canned Tomatoes, No Salt Added, 14.5 oz.

 Best for: Versatile Ingredient and Nutrient Boost